gmc-code/PC-microbit-micropython/docs/images/bytearray_images.rst

                 .. tab-item:: Q1

-                    Use the definition for a horizontal gradient to create oa gradient horizontally from 7 in the left to 3 in the right.
+                    Use the definition for a horizontal gradient to create a gradient horizontally from 7 in the left to 3 in the right.

                     .. code-block:: python